-Emails containing sensitive personal data, or otherwise sensitive information, must be sent securely.
-Any personal data sent externally by email must be sent with encryption enabled or via a password protected file with the password sent via alternative means e.g. telephone.
+Emails containing sensitive personal data, or otherwise sensitive information, will be sent securely.
+Any personal data sent externally by email will be sent with encryption enabled or via a password protected file with the password sent via alternative means e.g. telephone.

-All senders must ensure the appropriate secure email method is chosen according to the circumstances of the destination of the email.
+All senders will ensure the appropriate secure email method is chosen according to the circumstances of the destination of the email.

-Senders of any controlled/restricted email must be extremely vigilant about verifying the recipient's email address to ensure sensitive data is not sent to the wrong individual/s, leading to a data breach.
+Senders of any controlled/restricted email will be extremely vigilant about verifying the recipient's email address to ensure sensitive data is not sent to the wrong individual/s, leading to a data breach.

-Personal data sent to the incorrect recipient should be reported in line with school's Data Breach Procedure.
+Personal data sent to the incorrect recipient will be reported in line with school's Data Breach Procedure.

-When emailing multiple recipients, the 'TO' box should be addressed to an address within the organisation (eg info@school.sch.uk) and the BCC option (blind copy) chosen to add multiple email addresses so addresses are not disclosed.
+When emailing multiple recipients, the 'TO' box will be addressed to an address within the organisation (eg info@school.sch.uk) and the BCC option (blind copy) chosen to add multiple email addresses so addresses are not disclosed.

-7.6.6 Email Retention
+6.6 Email Retention

-Emails will automatically be deleted [insert timeframe - recommended 6 months, ensure this is consistent with your entry in the retention schedule].
-Any emails that you need to keep beyond this period should be saved to appropriate file storage.
+Emails will automatically be deleted 13 months after receipt.
+Any emails which need to be kept beyond this period will be saved to appropriate file storage.
 For further information, please refer to the school's retention schedule.